Barbacoa08/Barbacoa08/README.md

 I'm also [joe-s-avaya](https://github.com/joe-s-avaya) and one of the primary contributors for several of [Avaya's UI Libraries](https://github.com/avaya-dux/), but most notably, the [Neo React Library](https://github.com/avaya-dux/neo-react-library), which is an Accessible React Library for reusable components.

+You can see a longer description of what I've been up to on my [resume](https://rxresu.me/barbajoe/joe-sebast-2024).

 ## skills

 Svelte(Kit), TypeScript, and React are where the majority of my skills lie.
 I enjoy learning about new technologies and have, at the time of this writing, been exploring Astro, Tauri, Rust, Vite, Vitest, and Ionic's Capacitor.
 I am also passionate about usability and accessbility, and am in the process of acquiring an Accessibility Certification through [the Accessibility Association](https://www.accessibilityassociation.org/s/certification).